Feeling a bit queasy about the market lately?

 But market downturns aren’t just doom and gloom.
 They can actually open doors to some smart money moves that wouldn’t make nearly as much sense during the good times.

 No, I’m not talking about trying to time the market.
-There are practical strategies that can strengthen your financial position while everyone else is panicking.
+There are practical financial planning strategies that can strengthen your financial position while everyone else is panicking.

 Tax-Loss Harvesting